She wanted to be a nun

 To sell all of his donatable body parts

-And this is where she dies
+And this is when she dies

-They brought the depressed junkie in
+They brought a depressed junkie in

-She shot his Cyanide up
+She shot his cyanide up

-I guess she thought it was errol flynn
+I guess she thought it was Errol Flynn

 I'm blamed in the confusion